Updated April 2021

 Do not engage with a managed Kafka provider if they don’t offer an uptime guarantee.
 The minimum uptime that I recommend to companies is 99.95%.
 For a 30-day month, that comes out to a possible 22 minutes of downtime.
-At least one managed Kafka as a Service provider, Dattell, offers a 99.99% uptime guarantee.
-That reduces the possible monthly downtime to about 4.5 minutes.
+At least one managed Kafka as a Service provider, Dattell, offers a 99.999% uptime guarantee.
+That reduces the possible monthly downtime to less than a minute.
 Guarantees aside, our team is always working to keep our clients running at 100% with no downtime.

 #3 Will my Kafka cluster(s) be secure?